 For me, adding a refreshing touch is all about using fruit and vegetables to your advantage.
 When it comes to adding in fruit, while most any can be tossed into a summer salad, I’d suggest making sure your fruit adds to the overall flavor and creates a contrasting texture.
 Pair softer fruits with nuts or crisp vegetables while fruits with a crunch, such as grapes, can pair with chewier couscous, orzo or rice.

 Note: If you're eating a wheat-free diet, you might be wondering if orzo or pearl couscous/Israeli Couscous is Gluten Free?
 As they are made with durum wheat semolina they are not!
 However, all rice and quinoa is naturally free of gluten.
+You can find this information and more on the What is Couscous? section of our website!

 1. Cucumber and Couscous Watermelon Salad: Each slice of watermelon adds a refreshing touch to this cucumber, pepper and herb salad tossed with RiceSelect® Pearl Couscous for a hearty touch.
 Drizzle over a tangy vinaigrette for an added zippy finish.